 The seeds were planted five years ago

-Five years ago, I was finishing up my aromatherapy studies and had to give aromatherapy treatments (i.e. massages) to case clients over a course of seven sessions each.
+Five years ago, I was finishing up my aromatherapy studies and give aromatherapy treatments (i.e. massages) to case clients over a course of seven sessions each.

-One of them, was a friend.
+One of the case clients was a friend.
 She had just returned from a trip, and I didn’t know where from.

-Her thighs used to ache – even the slightest pressure would be so sore – this time, elicited no response.
+Her thighs used to ache tremendously – even the slightest pressure would be so sore.
+However, this time, pressure elicited no response.

-I leaned in further and further, and she still had no reaction whatsoever.
+I leaned in further and further with my forearm, and she still had no reaction whatsoever.

 “What did you do?
 Where did you go?
 How come the pain is gone?”